 While the relationship began with a sense of excitement and discovery, it started shrinking with almost clockwork efficiency where every few months, an aspect we could connect with intimately kept being arbitrarily withdrawn.
-His fear of intimacy guaranteed that any time he was trusting and vulnerable with me would be followed by some or the other way to shut me down hard with something that would hurt me bad.
+His fear of intimacy guaranteed that any time he was trusting with me would be followed by some or the other way to shut me down hard with something that would hurt me bad.

 The man who was sensitive and charming when the relationship began, stopped connecting on an emotional level altogether.
 Silent treatments, refusals to answer, flat out evasions became the norm.
 When I tried to find out what was happening, he told me he finds it difficult to express emotion or to even be aware of what he is feeling.